borodust/borodust.github.io/_posts/2017-05-02-lisp-delivery.md

 ### Custom Quicklisp distribution

-Asking a user to clone/download a single project into a directory where `asdf` or `quicklisp` can find it and a user will be able to load it is fine.
+Asking a user to clone/download a single project into a directory, where `asdf` or `quicklisp` can find it and a user will be able to load it, is acceptable.
 But if there are few projects to clone, it quickly becomes cumbersome to do.
 To partially solve this inconvenience for end-users of our software, one can deploy custom Quicklisp distribution made with `quickdist` tool[^3] onto public server somewhere.
 Users then will be able to load all libraries your game needs with just two commands:

 ``` common_lisp
 ;;; for cl-bodge distribution and :trivial-gamekit system